 As pet parents, we’re totally responsible for the health and wellness of our dogs.

-So when you turn on the laser pointer next time, one thing you can do is consider leading your dog to toy or even a treat.
+So when you turn on the laser pointer next time, one thing you can do is consider leading your dog to a toy or even a treat.
 You can hide treats in corners or hidden spaces in your house, and land the red dot on the goodies so your dog is rewarded.
 This way, you’re exercising and rewarding your mutt at the same time.
 It can also help provide some closure to the chase.

 The Argument for Lasers

-The main reason why pet owners love the laser pointer for their mutts is to give them some much needed and well deserved exercise.
+The main reason why pet owners love the laser pointer for their mutts is to give them some much needed and well-deserved exercise.
 Most dogs don't like to stay at home, by themselves for long periods of time.
 Laser games can help them to focus their attention in a non-damaging or disruptive way and keep them stimulated and moving.

 Pet obesity continues to be a problem and it's growing.
 Continued and various forms of activity, including games with lasers and other popular pet toys, keep your furry loved one fit and moving.